basic building blocks

 A lot of work is done by annotation processors that generate various boiler plate code during compilation.
 This is a standard part of Java since JDK6, but for example Eclipse is known not to deal with processors well and developers using it need to be careful.
 IntelliJ users hasn't reported any issues and of course, NetBeans IDE support for processors is outstanding.

-When using JavaScriptBody
+When using JavaScriptBody annotation, it is

 useful to do a bit of post processing of classes.
 There is a